daveohua/daveohua/README.md

 Since I don't have a computer science degree I'm working through the fundamentals using the reading list on [Teach Yourself CS](https://teachyourselfcs.com).
 At the moment I'm reading Structure and Interpretation of Computer Programs.

 The repositories on this profile are first and foremost learning exercises.
-They either fork another repository to better understand it, follow on with a book or course or are standalone projects built to deepen my understanding of some aspect of application architecture or design.
+They either fork another repository to better understand it, follow along with a book or course or are standalone projects built to deepen my understanding of some aspect of application architecture or design.

 For accountability, the vast majority of the code I write outside of work is available publicly here.
 Some of the code is old, incomplete, and/or not representative of my current skills but I will try my best to make sure that documentation is updated to allow others to run the code and comment on what I could have done better.